 AAJA Sacramento, which was founded in 1985, is dedicated to encouraging our youth to pursue careers in journalism and helping our professional members pursue leadership positions in the news industry.
 AAJA Sacramento has been instrumental in a number of education and leadership training programs for both students and industry professionals.

-These are a few of our accomplishments in the past year:
+These are a few of our recent accomplishments:

 - AAJA Sacramento has partnered with The Sacramento Bee on a summer internship program for college students.

 - The chapter awarded convention stipends to help members attend the national convention, which was held virtually in 2020.

 - The chapter holds an annual chefs showcase fundraiser, garnering proceeds to benefit student internships and scholarships, as well as community outreach programs and career development for our professional members.
 The fundraiser was canceled in 2020.